josschavezf/r-regulonDB/README.md

 ## Installing

-To install regulonDB in R run the next lines in your R session:
+To download and install regulonDB run the next lines in your R session:

 ```
 install.packages("devtools")